chaconnewu/awesome-augmented/awesomes/awesome-rust.md

 </h1>
 <p>
  A curated list of Rust code and resources, inspired by other awesome lists.
-The goal is to have only projects that are mostly stable and useful to users.
 </p>
 <p>
  If you want to contribute, please read